 A Community Boating Center for Sausalito

 Thank you to everyone who helped out at the Sausalito Herring Festival, all the restaurants and chefs, musicians, non-profit guests, all the volunteers, and all of the people who came to enjoy a beautiful day by the Bay in celebration of a small silvery fish!
 It was a smashing hit!
+You helped us raise over eight thousand dollars towards our ADA access ramp!
 THANK YOU!